-The 2019 New York International Auto Show is upon us—and that means so are the annual World Car Awards.
+Every year around Easter, the New York International Auto Show sweeps into Manhattan — and with it come the annual World Car Awards.
 The WCA jury is made up of over 80 automotive journalists and industry professionals from more two dozen countries, who come together to decide the absolute best cars across six different categories.

 Check out the full list of winners below—and be sure to read Gear Patrol’s associated reviews of each, for more insight into what makes these cars so award-winningly special.